GTomasel/GTomasel/README.md

 - 👋 Hi, I’m @GTomasel
 - 👀 I’m interested in web development, technology, music, photography and video games!
-- 🌱 I’m currently learning Full Stack Develpment
+- 🌱 I’m Full Stack Develpment (MERN)
 - 📫 IG @fotomasel if you wanna see some pics

 <!---